camdendotlol/linear-a/README.md

 # What is Linear A?

-(The development version of this site is temporarily available at [https://la.camdenmecklem.com/](https://la.camdenmecklem.com/))
+This site is temporarily available at [https://la.camdenmecklem.com/](https://la.camdenmecklem.com/).
+Someday I might add more info and put it up at a proper domain.

 Linear A is one of the most mysterious writing scripts in world history.
 Used by the Minoans on ancient Crete, Linear A seems to have been used in a wide range of fields, from trading to religious rites.
 Even as later Minoan scripts, such as Linear B, have been deciphered, Linear A remains undeciphered.
 Over the years, scholars have theorized many different languages that it might represent, ranging from an early form of Greek to an Indo-Iranian language, or even a language isolate.